Superstructure Optimization with Embedded Neural Networks for Sustainable Aviation Fuel Production: Introduction

-Surrogate modeling has become a vital tool in chemical process engineering, especially for enabling tractable optimization of complex systems.
-As summarized by McBride and Sundmacher,\cite{McBride.2019} commonly used surrogate models include polynomials, Gaussian processes (Kriging), ANNs, and radial basis functions.
+Surrogate modeling complements these structural advances by enabling tractable optimization of the resulting large and nonlinear models.
+As summarized by McBride and Sundmacher \cite{McBride.2019}, commonly used surrogate models include polynomials, Gaussian processes (Kriging), ANNs, and radial basis functions.
 While Kriging dominates surrogate-based optimization studies, ANNs are increasingly used for high-dimensional, nonlinear problems.
-Surrogates are typically trained via sequential data generation from simulation platforms such as Aspen Plus\textsuperscript{\textregistered}.\cite{AspenPlu.24.08.2023} Several studies have explored the integration of surrogate models into superstructure or flowsheet optimization.
-Fahmi and Cremaschi\cite{Fahmi.2012} embed ANNs trained on Aspen Plus\textsuperscript{\textregistered}\cite{AspenPlu.24.08.2023} simulation data in a superstructure to optimize a biodiesel production, modeling complex process behaviors like conversion and utility demand.
+Surrogates are typically trained \emph{via} sequential data generation from simulation platforms such as Aspen Plus\textsuperscript{\textregistered} \cite{AspenPlu.24.08.2023}.
+Several studies have explored the integration of surrogate models into superstructure or flowsheet optimization.
+Fahmi and Cremaschi \cite{Fahmi.2012} embed ANNs trained on Aspen Plus\textsuperscript{\textregistered} \cite{AspenPlu.24.08.2023} simulation data in a superstructure to optimize a biodiesel production for describing nonlinear process behaviors with regard to conversion and utility demand.
 Their disjunctive programming formulation leads to a MINLP solved efficiently in GAMS.
-Similarly, Henao and Maravelias\cite{Henao.2011} propose a generalized framework for surrogate-based superstructure optimization, replacing detailed unit models with ANNs.
+Similarly, Henao and Maravelias \cite{Henao.2011} propose a generalized framework for surrogate-based superstructure optimization, replacing detailed unit models with ANNs.
 They emphasize the importance of sampling strategy, surrogate architecture, and variable selection, demonstrating optimization of \ce{CO2} capture, distillation, and reaction systems using full-space ANN formulations in GAMS.
-To address scalability, Schweidtmann and Mitsos\cite{Schweidtmann.2018} develop a deterministic global optimization method using McCormick relaxations within reduced-space ANN formulations.
-This reduces optimization complexity significantly by avoiding explicit representation of ANN internals, a concept further elaborated by Schweidtmann et al.,\cite{SchweidtmannPardolos.2022} who distinguish between full-space and reduced-space formulations for embedding machine learning models in optimization tasks.
-These approaches show that deep ANNs, while accurate, increase computational cost unless an appropriate problem reformulation is applied.
-Granacher et al.\cite{Granacher.2021} integrate ANNs, random forests, and Gaussian process surrogates within an active learning loop to optimize biomass-to-liquid process flowsheets.
-Complementary studies include Pedrozo et al.,\cite{Pedrozo.2020} who used piecewise linear surrogates refined iteratively for ethylene production technology screening, and Hao et al.,\cite{Hao.2022} who trained ANNs to replace carbon capture and utilization subsystem simulations, leading to faster multi-objective optimization.
-For a comprehensive literature overview regarding the mathematical complexity of embedding surrogate models in optimization problems, the reader is referred to Plate et al.\cite{Plate.252025} In summary, the literature reveals a growing maturity in surrogate-assisted optimization frameworks.
-Still, challenges persist in ensuring optimization feasibility outside training domains, choosing appropriate surrogate architectures, and balancing model accuracy with computational tractability, particularly in complex flowsheet and SAF-related systems.
+To address scalability, Schweidtmann and Mitsos \cite{Schweidtmann.2018} develop a deterministic global optimization method using McCormick relaxations within reduced-space ANN formulations.
+This reduces optimization complexity significantly by avoiding explicit representation of ANN internals, a concept further elaborated by Schweidtmann \emph{et al.}\@ \cite{SchweidtmannPardolos.2022}, who distinguish between full-space and reduced-space formulations for embedding machine learning models in optimization tasks.
+These studies show that deep ANNs, while accurate, increase computational cost unless an appropriate problem reformulation is applied.
+Granacher \emph{et al.}\@ \cite{Granacher.2021} integrate ANNs, random forests, and Gaussian process surrogates within an active learning loop to optimize biomass-to-liquid process flowsheets.
+Complementary studies include Pedrozo \emph{et al.}\@ \cite{Pedrozo.2020}, who used piecewise linear surrogates refined iteratively for ethylene production technology screening, and Hao \emph{et al.}\@ \cite{Hao.2022}, who trained ANNs to replace carbon capture and utilization subsystem simulations, leading to faster multi-objective optimization.
+For a comprehensive literature overview regarding the mathematical complexity of embedding surrogate models in optimization problems, the reader is referred to Plate \emph{et al.}\@ \cite{Plate.252025}.
+In summary, the literature reveals a growing maturity in surrogate-assisted optimization frameworks.
+Still, challenges persist in ensuring optimization feasibility outside training domains, choosing appropriate surrogate architectures, and balancing model accuracy with computational tractability, particularly in complex flowsheets and SAF-related systems.